samargulies/CDN-Sync-Tool/readme.txt

 Yes you just select `Force upload` just before you hit the sync button.
 This will mean that all files it finds it will upload to your CDN no matter if the file has already been uploaded before.

+= Why doesn't the anti-hotlinking work on CloudFront =

+This is because CloudFront isn't currently able to do referrer checks and allow depending the result.
+When Amazon add this ability it will be added to the plugin.

+= Anti-hotlinking isn't working on CloudFiles =

+This will be because of the records that have been cached once they are rebuilt anti-hotlinking will work.

 == Installation ==

 1. Upload plugin contents to the `/wp-content/plugins/` directory